-‘AntiVaxMomma’ Charged After TikToker Exposes Fake Vaccine Card Ring; Sold Over 250 Cards
+‘AntiVaxMomma’ Charged After TikToker Exposes Fake Vaccine Card Ring, Sold Over 250 Cards

 In July, the investigator said in court papers, he received a package containing a CDC COVID-19 vaccination card marked with the name and date of birth he provided and a cellphone screenshot showing that the information he provided had also been added to the state database.

-So far, 13 people have been charged with buying the fake cards and the punishment has yet to be determined, but the amount of laws broken in this scheme plus jail time will turn them into vaccine believers.
+So far, 13 people have been charged with buying the fake cards and the punishment has yet to be determined, but the number of laws broken in this scheme plus jail time will turn them into vaccine believers.

 Clifford reportedly charged $200 for the cards and Barkley charged an extra $250 to register buyers in the database.
 Long story short, everyone is going to jail over misinformation and the greed for money and followers.
 You can’t fix stupid.

 TikTok user @Tizzyent uploaded himself messaging with Clifford on Instagram.
-Of course prosecutors said they had already been investigating Clifford prior to the TikTok videos publication.
+Of course, prosecutors said they had already been investigating Clifford prior to the publishing of the TikTok videos.

 Comments